Jeanne Duval: Later life

+Still in her book of Revelations, Mrs. Catherine Choupin brings the evidence:

+From 14 July 1865 to 20 July 1865 and then from 23 April 1868 to 20 December 1868, Jeanne Duval found refuge at 92 rue de Paris in Saint-Denis.
+It is the address of a "begging depot", belonging to the Police Prefecture, where beggars and indigents from the department of the Seine are welcomed.
+The identification sheet prepared at her entrance proves that it is indeed Jeanne Duval.

+Jeanne Duval, under the name Florine Jeanne Gabrielle Adeline Prosper, died on 20 December 1868, 16 months after Charles Baudelaire.

 Legacy

-Duval's reputation has long been a negative one, influenced by the racist and misogynistic stereotypes that were common in 19th-century French society.
+Jeanne Duval's reputation has long been a negative one, influenced by the racist and misogynistic stereotypes that were common in 19th-century French society.
 Baudelaire's mother strongly disliked Duval, and his friends found it difficult to accept her, struggling to fit her into a respectable image of his life.